s59mz/eagle-eye-ai/README.md

     * Camera Rotator:

-      Mount the camera to a Pan-Tilt Camera Rotator that supports RS-485 and Pelco-P/D protocol for rotating the camera
+      Mount the camera to a Pan-Tilt Camera Rotator that supports RS-485 and Pelco-P/D protocol for rotating the camera.

       Recommended camera rotator is the [PTZ Rotator](https://a.aliexpress.com/_EvhGQMB).